Can pills cure grief?

 3 Comments

 Ok, I’m the first to admit that certain drugs can help people cope with certain effects of certain types of grief at certain times…but grief as an illness to be treated?
 Seriously?
 I don’t think I’ve ever heard anything so daft in my life.
 Where did this ‘two months’ rubbish come from?
 The grief caused by a bereavement never goes away although it becomes less raw and debilitating over time.
-If, for the sake of medical whatever, we have to give an avaerage time that grief has a significant effect on someone’s day to day life I would say a… Read more »
+If, for the sake of medical whatever, we have to give an avaerage time that grief has a significant effect on someone’s day to day life I would say a year to 18 months is more in the ball park for most people although that is (of course) a gross generalisation.
+There was a reason for the Victorian mourning period!

 Don’t despair too volubly, Jenny, or some clown might pop an anti-depressant into your gob…